zafor158/Cancer-Chatbot/README.md

 * Natural history: the life of a cancer
 * Pathology: defining a neoplasm 32
 * Epidemiology: identifying causes for human cancers
+* Oncogenes, tumor suppressor genes, and viruses
+* Chemical and radiation Carcinogenesis 88
+* Mutations, DNA repair, and genetic instability
+* Familial cancers
+* Growth: a balance of cell proliferation, death, and differentiation
+* Responding to the environment: Growth regulation and signal transduction
+* Invasion and metastasis
+* Principles of cancer treatment
+* Approaches to cancer prevention